-Stresses beyond those indicated in the Table 9-2 on page 371 may cause permanent damage to the SC2200, reduce device reliability, and result in premature failure, even when there is no immediately apparent sign of failure.
+Stresses beyond those indicated in the following table may cause permanent damage to the SC3200, reduce device reliability and result in premature failure, even when there is no immediately apparent sign of failure.
 Prolonged exposure to conditions at or near the absolute maximum ratings may also result in reduced device life span and reduced reliability.